Find & Compare

-It’s important to note that it’s typical to charge a flat base fee per month—usually in the realm of ten to twenty dollars—plus an additional charge for every employee in your organisation.
+It’s important to note that it’s typical to charge a flat base fee per month of around £/$10 – 20 plus an additional charge for every employee in your organisation.

-Zenefits’ highest plan, for example, costs around twenty dollars per month per employee.
+Zenefits’ highest plan, for example, costs around £/$20 per month per employee.

 Whether or not these costs beat out that of traditional HR is something that companies should research internally before making the switch.

 While charging per-employee might sound steep, good use of HR software can easily lead to leaner HR departments, saving much more overall in salaries.

 As most HR software works in a web-browser, almost every computer can run them without issues.
 The difficulty in switching over comes primarily from learning a new system and changing the company workflow to adapt.

 To make things easier, importing existing data is a standard feature, meaning that you’ll be able to continue with your existing HR records, rather than remaking them all from scratch.

 If part of your business already works digitally, it’s also worth checking out what ‘integrations’ a given piece of HR software supports.
 Integrations basically just means what other pieces of software a program can talk to—Gusto integrates well with the popular accounting tool QuickBooks, for example.

 Almost all HR software in the modern day is subscription-based, meaning that rather than a flat fee, you usually pay a small monthly fee for as long as you use the service.
 In addition, most also offer free trials to help judge whether or not it’s right for you.